-Think about this… Is your office still encumbered by needless formality?
-Is your workplace seem like a factory of working robots more than a desirable place to work at?
+Think about this…is your office still encumbered by needless formality?
+Does your workplace seem more like a factory of working robots than a desirable place to be?

 Well, it’s about time to revamp your company’s workplace culture.
 Join the 21st century!

 In this article, we have outlined 6 workplace policies and practices which have long since outlived their usefulness.
 Let’s start!